TedTschopp/tschopp.net/_posts/2018-04-22-Dungeons-and-Dragons-5th-Edition-Rules-For-Gamma-World-Weapons.md

 # Notes

-The following is being playtested by myself and a couple others.
-There are no rules yet for radiation, as those will be posted seperately.
+The following is being play-tested by myself and a couple others.
+There are no rules yet for radiation, as those will be posted separately.
+I also have an entire list of weapons and armor that need to be posted as well.

 # Weapons in Gamma World